APMG/wordpress-xml-sitemap/Readme.txt

 Tested up to: 4.1.1
 License: GPLv2 or later

-Provides an XML Sitemap with Google News and Image Sitemap attributes.
+Provides an XML Sitemap with Google News and Image Sitemap support.
 Supports custom post types and multisite installations.
+Includes Sitemap Index for large sites.

 == Description ==
 This plugin automatically generates an XML sitemap and advertises itself to search engines in robots.txt and your page header.